top of page

 Supplier Due Diligence

-After experiencing a scam, it's essential to be more cautious in future purchases.
-Conduct thorough due diligence on potential suppliers.
+After experiencing a scam, it’s vital to be more cautious in future purchases.
+Conduct thorough due diligence on prospective suppliers.
 Check their business registration on the National Enterprise Credit Information Publicity System.
-Look for their reputation in the industry by searching online reviews and asking for references from other buyers.
-This will help you avoid dealing with unreliable suppliers in the future.
+Look for their reputation in the industry.
+Search for online reviews and ask for references from other buyers.
+This diligence will help you avoid dealing with unreliable suppliers in the future.

 Contractual Precautions

-In future contracts, make sure to include more detailed and protective clauses.
-Clearly define product specifications, payment terms, delivery schedules, and dispute - resolution mechanisms.
-Consider adding penalty clauses for non - compliance to deter suppliers from engaging in unethical behavior.
+In your future contracts, include more detailed and protective clauses.
+Clearly define product specifications, payment terms, delivery schedules, and dispute-resolution mechanisms.
+Consider adding penalty clauses for non-compliance to deter suppliers from conducting unethical behavior.

-Getting scammed by Chinese steel suppliers is an unfortunate situation, but it doesn't have to be a complete loss.
-By gathering evidence, attempting amicable resolution, and being prepared to take legal action if necessary, you can increase your chances of recovering your losses.
-If you need professional legal assistance during this difficult time, our team of experienced international trade lawyers is here to help.
-Contact us for personalized advice and representation tailored to your specific case.
-We are committed to safeguarding your interests in international trade and helping you navigate the legal complexities to achieve the best possible outcome.
+Getting scammed by Chinese steel suppliers is unfortunate, but it doesn’t have to result in a total loss.
+By gathering evidence, attempting an amicable resolution, and being ready to take legal action if necessary, you can increase your chances of recovering your losses.
+If you need professional legal assistance during this challenging time, Contact us

 Larry Zhou Chinese Lawyer